gwleuverink/asset-injector/README.md

 > [!NOTE]
 > This is a package for Laravel package developers

-Simplify your Laravel package development by automatically injecting JS & CSS assets into web responses.
-No manual inclusion required for your package users! 🚀
+Simplify your Laravel package development with automatic asset injection.
+This package allows you to seamlessly insert JavaScript and CSS into web responses without requiring manual inclusion by your package users 🚀

 ## Installation